jorgearanda/streamlines/README.md

   Place it on top of the Planet it was drawn from.
   The second Collapse card indicates that the planet is about to turn into a black hole.
-  After every player, up to and including the player who drew the Collapse card, has had one more turn, the Planet's star turns into a black hole.
+  Every player, including the player who drew the Collapse card, has one more turn before the Planet's star turns into a black hole.
-  It is no longer a source of tiles, and any ship sitting on or passing through the black hole is lost forever.
+  When it turns into a black hole, the Planet is no longer a source of tiles, and any ship sitting on or passing through the black hole is lost forever.
   The game ends, and all players lose, when all of the Planets have been turned into black holes.
   Alternatively, the
   players win if they have rescued the required number of refugees before that happens.
+  Additional Collapse cards on a collapsing planet have no effect and are discarded.

 Special Cards
 -------------